 This course provides information and strategies necessary to develop clear academic and professional goals beyond the community college experience.
-Topics include the CAA, college polices and culture, career exploration, gathering information on senior institutions, strategic planning, critical thinking, and communications skills for a successful academic transition.
+Topics include the CAA, college culture, career exploration, gathering information on senior institutions, strategic planning, critical thinking, and communications skills for a successful academic transition.
 Upon completion, students should be able to develop an academic plan to transition successfully to senior institutions.
-This course has been approved for transfer under the Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a pre-major and/or elective course requirement.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
 (On Demand)